Are Spiders in Your Yard Helping to Control Mosquitoes and Flies? Here’s What You Should Know

 Spiders and Their Unique Hunting Skills

 Not all spiders rely on webs to catch their food.
-Some spiders, like wolf spiders or jumping spiders, actively hunt for their prey.
+Some spiders, such as wolf spiders and jumping spiders, actively hunt for prey.
 These spiders will chase down and capture crickets, flies, and even mosquitoes on the move.
 If you have a lot of crickets or flies in your yard, you may see these active hunters darting around, helping keep the pest population down.
 It’s a win-win for both you and the spiders and crickets!

 The Role of Spiders in Boonville’s Downtown Area